po-tamus/game-theory-simulator/README.md

 # game-theory-simulator
 Game theory simulator in C++: This program simulates different strategies in the game "Prisoner's Dilemma" including tit-for-tat and grudge.

+Hello, martian.